kasper573/mp/readme.md

 - Run `ENV=dev docker compose up --watch`
 - Run `./docker/installcert.sh`

+> Tip: You can also add a `/docker/.env` file that contains `ENV=dev` to avoid having to prepent every docker command with ENV.

 ## Deploying to production

 The github actions workflow is already deployment ready but requires you to configure a few secrets and variables: